Software Testing Test Coverage Complete Guide: How to Test More, Save Time, and Achieve Better Testing Results:

 Ummmm……I make sure that I test every functionality, I said.

-Ummm…well….ummm….yes, because when you test all the functionalities, you are confident about application/product’s behaviour, I supported my answer.
+Ummm…well….ummm….yes, because when you test all the functionalities, you are confident about application/product’s behavior, I supported my answer.

-I agree, but my question is – will it give you confidence that your test coverage is maximum or complete? the interviewer was in no mood to let me go.
+I agree, but my question is – will it give you confidence that your testing coverage is maximum or complete? the interviewer was in no mood to let me go.

-Now, I was growing impatient, unknown about the fact that I was going to learn one of the most important topic about software testing – “Test coverage”.
+Now, I was growing impatient, unknown about the fact that I was going to learn one of the most important topics about software testing – “Test coverage”.

 Rather than reproducing the excerpts of the interview, I am summarizing here, what I learned about Testing Coverage, on that day.
-But before that let’s be clear on one point – test coverage does not ever mean to know whether you are testing enough or not, neither it means you are testing perfectly or not.
-Having said that, presenting my understanding about test coverage.
+But before that let’s be clear on one point – testing coverage does not ever mean to know whether you are testing enough or not, neither it means you are testing perfectly or not.

-Test coverage can have different meaning in different context.
+Testing coverage can have a different meaning in different context.
 Let’s discover those contexts one-by-one:

-Yes, when test coverage is being measured in terms of product, the main area to focus on is – which areas of product you have tested and which remains untested?
+Yes, when testing coverage is being measured in terms of product, the main area to focus on is – which areas of product you have tested and which remains untested?

-Example #1: If “knife” is a product, you are testing; just do not concentrate on checking whether it cuts the vegetables/fruits properly.
-There are other aspects to look for such as – user should be able to handle it comfortably.
+If “knife” is a product, you are testing; just do not concentrate on checking whether it cuts the vegetables/fruits properly.
+There are other aspects to look for such as – the user should be able to handle it comfortably.

-If you don’t look into the mentioned scenarios, you can’t claim that the test coverage for the application is complete.
+If you don’t look into the mentioned scenarios, you can’t claim that the testing coverage for the application is complete.

-Risk coverage is an another aspect to have complete test coverage.
-You can’t tag the product or application as “tested”, until you test the associated risks too.
-Coverage of associated risks is an important factor of overall test coverage.
+Risk coverage is another aspect to have complete testing coverage.
+You can’t tag the product or application as “tested” until you test the associated risks too.
+Coverage of associated risks is an important factor in overall testing coverage.

 If a product or application is developed very well but if it’s not matching with customer’s requirements then it’s of no use.
 Requirement coverage while testing is as important as product coverage.